HigherOrderCO/Kind/DOCUMENTATION.md

 Type
 ----

-A type is some collection of values.The `:` symbol means "has type/is of type":
+A type is some collection of values.
+The `:` symbol means "has type/is of type":

 ```javascript
 "cat" : String